ibado/ibado/README.md

 ## Hi there 👋 I'm Ignacio (Nacho)

-### Software Engineer specialized in Android and Backend development
+### Software Engineer with experience in Android.
+Currently working in the backend.

 #### Contact with me on [Linkedin](https://www.linkedin.com/in/ignacio-bado/)